mmahsereci/webpage/pages/projects.md

 EmuKit is a highly adaptable Python toolkit for decision-making under uncertainty.
 Its core components is an active learning loop that unifies several active machine learning methods such as experimental design, Bayesian optimization and Bayesian quadrature.
-EmuKit's design allows the user to customize the active learning algorithms quickly, by switching out or adding new components, and even to wrap a custom surrogate models via an interface.
+EmuKit's design allows the user to customize the learning algorithm easily, by switching out or adding new components (plug-and-play).
+Further, EmuKit provides an interface for the surrogate model, such that custom models can be integrated into the code quickly.
 Read more on EmuKit's structure [here](https://emukit.github.io/about/) or check it out on [GitHub](https://github.com/EmuKit/emukit).

 <ul style="list-style: none; margin: 0; padding: 0; display: inline-flex; font-size: 0.9em">